SawYinQi/COMP2042/README.md

 23. replace deprecated Observer class with JavaFX's StringProperty and SimpleStringProperty for event handling
 24. combine movevertically and movehorizontally method into one
 25. added left and right movement to boss movement pattern
-27. enhance SRP moving generateenemyFire, addEnemyUnit, updatekillcount, getcurrentnumenemies etc to gameactormanager
+26. enhance SRP moving generateenemyFire, addEnemyUnit, updatekillcount, getcurrentnumenemies etc to gameactormanager
-28. added switchScreen method in MainController to handle screen transition between diffrent fxml files
+27. added switchScreen method in MainController to handle screen transition between diffrent fxml files
-29. added screenController which delegates user interaction to MainController class(formerly controller), startGame,exitGame methods.
+28. added screenController which delegates user interaction to MainController class(formerly controller), startGame,exitGame methods.
-30. added win, lose, and menu fxml, removed class for gameover and win image, since i directly added the image to the fxml
+29. added win, lose, and menu fxml, removed class for gameover and win image, since i directly added the image to the fxml
-31. added ammunition logic to user plane
+30. added ammunition logic to user plane
+31. fix the looping problem where beacuse userprojectile is the actor in the outter loop it allows for multiple enemies to be killed in inner loop when projectiles intersect.
+32. remove enemy.destroyed() from handleEnemyPenetration, so it wont mark it as destroyed when enemy pass defense line.
+33. added removePenetratedEnemies() which removes enemies enemy which pass defense line.
+34. replace update kill mechanic to be base on number of enemies which are set to destroyed instead of remaining enemies on screen.